 Two hundred years ago, a handful of brave and daring men and women decided it was time for Greece to be rid of the Ottoman Turks who had enslaved the country for 400 years.
-This year – 2021 – we Greeks remember those people who fearlessly launched the War of Greek Independence in 1821, which finally led to the free and independent Greece we enjoy today.
+In 2021, we Greeks remembered those people who fearlessly launched the War of Greek Independence in 1821, which finally led to the free and independent Greece we enjoy today.

-The 1821-2021 bicentennial Greece celebrations pay tribute to those events, battles, and lost lives that led up to the creation of the first modern Greek state.
+The 1821-2021 bicentennial Greece celebrations paid tribute to those events, battles, and lost lives that led up to the creation of the first modern Greek state.

 Undeniably, there are dozens of works and in-depth research on the Greek Revolution, but I will try to break it down to the basics before we embark on a journey of destinations (in our next post) which played a key role in the Greek Revolution and that you can visit today.

 In short: the Greeks had been under Ottoman (modern-day Turkish) rule – “known as Tourkokratia” – for 400 years.
 It’s a long time!

 Fighting hard and nearly always outnumbered and undersupplied – remember this is Greece versus the Ottoman Empire, which back then included almost all of the Middle East and the Balkans.

 Just to give a sense of size, today Greece has a population of 11 million and Turkey 77 million.
 Plus our neighboring country is basically five times larger than Greece.